 I now present my list of the top 10 Misty villains.
 In compiling it I found it hard to find a respectable number of seriously memorable villains in Misty’s run.
-This is likely due to Misty having fewer serials due to her stories having four-page spreads and having an over-abundance of complete stories.
+This is likely due to Misty having fewer serials due to her stories having four-page spreads and a very high rate of complete stories.
 Plus she only had a two-year run.
 These factors combined did not allow much room for more serials to run.
 So I have also included villains who were more on the unusual side or caught my eye for one reason or other.

 In compiling this list I tried to be as broad as possible about the types and archetypes of villains.
 In so doing, I found that Misty had a very high emphasis on mad scientists, evil doctors, twisted Victorians, and characters that originated from earlier time periods.
 In contrast, I was surprised to realise Misty was light on supernatural villains such as witches and wizards despite being a spooky comic.
 As a matter of fact, she never used a witch or wizard as the heavy; ghosts and hellspawn had a stronger presence as supernatural villains.
 She was also low on villains who were peers of the protagonist, such as school bullies and jealous rivals.
 I believe these differences in emphasis on particular types of villains from more conventional titles like Jinty gave Misty a higher proportion of male villains than female villains.
 And unlike Jinty, Tammy or June, not one single Misty serial used space aliens as the main villains.